eddiejaques/utmato/utmato-prd.md

 - Team member invitation system

 #### 1.2 User roles and permissions
+- Manager to have the ability to add new domains and manage domains .
 - Manager role with full access to create domains, invite users, and manage campaigns
 - Team member role with limited permissions based on manager-defined access
 - Domain-based organization structure